scriptype/graphql-presentation-react-apollo/README.md

 # Start file watchers and dev-server
 npm start

+# In a separate shell, start watching tests
+npm test
 ```

 ## Deployment

+Pushing to master will trigger running a deploy job in Travis.
+Rest of the process
-Deployment of the app is handled by the [Hub](https://github.com/scriptype/graphql-presentation-hub).
+is handled by the [Hub](https://github.com/scriptype/graphql-presentation-hub).

 In case you want to deploy this front-end separately, you can run the following
 command to build production-ready static assets into build folder: